ddkn/chromatographer/README.md

 Another would be to implement a script that can take commandline arguments so you can dynamically change settings from experiment to experiment without altering the code, which is done in a more flexible way in `chromatographer.py`.

-The third option is to write the code intertwined with a graphical user interface (GUI).
-This is the fastest solution for a GUI and is what most people would do for labratory software.
+The third option is to write the code intertwined with a graphical user interface (GUI). *This is the fastest solution for a GUI and is what most people would do for labratory software*.
 However, maintence of such code becomes challenging as time goes on, or new technologists inherit the code.

 The final option is to write the software separated to have both a commandline version as well a GUI version.
 This segregation has several benefits, one the internal code can be tested without the GUI to ensure proper operation; the GUI can be written and tested separately.
 Doing this allows for a dramatic drop in debugging time during development.
 Also, the internal code can have a different license than that of the GUI (see section Licensing below).

 The `chromatographer.py` is written to work as a standalone application for commandline.
 Some function definitions may seem odd and unecessary, i.e., the `send_*` methods of `Chromatographer` class.
 However, these were necessary to for adding required hooks for dealing with the GUI, see the `ChromatorgapherQtWorker` class in `chromatorgapher-qt.py`.

 In order to add the GUI hooks (signals/slots described in sections below) into the code, the `chromatorgapher.Chromatographer` class is subclassed into `chromatographer-qt.ChromatographerQtWorker`.
-A worker object is created with all of the signals and slots defined, then moved to it's own thread so that the GUI and the code defined in `collect.data` can operate independently without locking up the GUI from the user.
+A worker object is created with all of the signals and slots defined, then moved to it's own thread so that the GUI and the code defined in `collect_data` method can operate independently without locking up the GUI from the user.
 This is necessary if they want to cancel the operation or view dynamic updates from the plot.

-The plot features is not part of *Qt Creator* software.
-A generic `QtWidgets.QWidget` is placed with a `matplotlib` figure and controls set into it's own layout and then set onto the QWidget.
+The plot features in Qt are not part of *Qt Creator* software.
+A generic `QtWidgets.QWidget` is placed down, where a `matplotlib` figure and figure controls can be set into it's own layout and then set as a layout onto the generic QWidget.
 This is done in code as seen in the `init_ui()` method.

 The `chromatographer.py` allows for GUI updates during the cycle time to update the progress bar of the cycle time.
 Not necessary, but a convenient feature for someone glancing at the software to see where it is at currently.